lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This name (in conjunction with senderKID, if supplied) should be sufficient to indicate the key to use to verify the protection on the message.
-If nothing about the sender is known to the sending entity (e.g., in the init. req. message, where the end entity may not know its own Distinguished Name (DN), e-mail name, IP address, etc.), then the "sender" field MUST contain a "NULL" value; that is, the SEQUENCE OF relative distinguished names is of zero length.
+If nothing about the sender is known to the sending entity (e.g., in the initial request message, where the end entity may not know its own Distinguished Name (DN), e-mail name, IP address, etc.), then the "sender" field MUST contain a "NULL-DN" value in the directoryName choice.
+A "NULL-DN" is a SEQUENCE OF relative distinguished names of zero length and is encoded as 0x3000.
 In such a case, the senderKID field MUST hold an identifier (i.e., a reference number) that indicates to the receiver the appropriate shared secret information to use to verify the message.